 - People of color, including underrepresented groups and new immigrant populations

-- People with both visible and invisible disabilities
+- People with both apparent and non-apparent disabilities

 - People who identify as women